Masedko/go_api_glyph/README.md

-# Go REST API Glyph
+# Go REST API Glyph.
+THIS IS OLD PROJECT.
+[NEW VERSION](https://github.com/Masedko/glyph)
 This Go REST API for Dota 2 created with idea to get all glyph usages and information about user in simple JSON format

 ## Install